0x416c616e/2d_game_redo/README.md

-# 2D Game Redo
+# 2D Game Redo (Work in Progress)

 2D game written in Java/OpenJFX.
 Intended for Windows.
+It isn't finished yet.

 ## Requirements